WenzhiDong/Pewlett-Hackard-Analysis/README.md

 ## Overview of the analysis
-In this module, I created an ERD diagram and the database：
+I created an ERD diagram and the database showing below：

 ![schema](QuickDBD-export.png)